|

 large increase in the number of children diagnosed with autism

+today.
 I believe "Autistic Syndrome" probably is a state of

 dysfunction induced in the brain by a dysregulated immune system.